-WARNING: NEPHROGENIC SYSTEMIC FIBROSIS (NSF) See full prescribing information for complete boxed warning
+WARNING: BISK ASSOCIATED WITH INTRATHECAL USE and NEPHROGENIC SYSTEMIC FIBROSIS See full prescribing information for complete boxed warning

-Gadolinium-based contrast agents (GBCAs) increase the risk for NSF among patients with impaired elimination of the drugs.
-Avoid use of GBCAs in these patients unless the diagnostic information is essential and not available with non-contrasted MRI or other modalities.
+- Intrathecal administration of gadolinium-based contrast agents (GBCAs) can cause serious adverse reactions including death, coma, encephalopathy and seizures.
+Gadoterate Meglumine Injection is not approved for intrathecal use.
+(5.1) - GBCAs increase the risk for nephrogenic systemic fibrosis (NSF) among patients with impaired elimination of the drugs.
+Avoid use of Gadoterate Meglumine Injection in these patients unless the diagnostic information is essential and not available with non-contrasted MRI or other modalities.
+The risk for NSF appears highest among patients with: - Chronic, severe kidney disease (GFR < 30 mL/min/1.73m2), or

-- · The risk for NSF appears highest among patients - o Chronic, severe kidney disease (GFR less than 30 ml /min/1.73 m), or O Acute kidney injury.
-Screen patients for acute kidney injury and - other conditions that may reduce renal function.
-For patients at risk for chronically reduced renal function (for example, age more than 60 years, hypertension or diabetes), estimate the glomerular filtration rate (GFR) through laboratory testing (5.1).
+Acute kidney injury.

+Screen patients for acute kidney injury and other conditions that may reduce renal function.
+For patients at risk for chronically reduced renal function (for example, age > 60 years, hypertension or diabetes), estimate the glomerular filtration rate (GFR) through laboratory testing (5.2).